 Spanish tapas, a perfect gastronomic format for your business

-Within the restaurant world, the Spanish tapa is undoubtedly one of the most popular formats among customers who visit bars and taverns throughout our country and abroad.
-The tapa is one of the main ambassadors of Spanish gastronomy, a small morsel that has given rise to a verb, going out for tapas.
+Within the world of catering, the Spanish tapa is undoubtedly one of the most popular formats among customers who visit bars and taverns throughout our country and abroad.
+The tapa is one of the main ambassadors of Spanish gastronomy, a small bite that has given rise to a verb, to go out for tapas .
 A whole way of leisure and life that has become the image of the Spain Brand at the same level as olive oil or Iberian ham, and that is successfully exported beyond our borders.

 Tapas and their importance in Spanish gastronomy

-What is a cap?
+What is a tapa?
 What does it mean to go out for tapas in Spain?
-Let’s take a step-by-step approach.
+Let’s take it one step at a time.
 According to the Real Academia Española de la Lengua, a tapa is defined as a “small portion of food served as an accompaniment to a drink”.
-In other words, the tapa is a small snack that we can take at the bar when we have a drink.
-It seems that in the origins of the “tapa” was the old custom in taverns of “covering” the glasses with a slice of bread or slice of ham, to prevent insects or dust from entering.
-Whether true or not, the truth is that the art of the tapa has become a curious form of miniature gastronomy and an essential part of Spain’s cultural identity.
+In other words, the tapa is a small bite that we can take at the bar when we have a drink.
+It seems that in the origins of the “tapa” was the old custom in taverns to “cover” the glasses with a slice of bread or slice of ham, to prevent insects or dust from entering.
+Whether this is true or not, the truth is that the art of the tapa has become a curious form of miniature gastronomy and an essential part of Spain’s cultural identity.

 Throughout the Spanish geography we find different names for the Spanish tapa.
-Thus, in northern regions such as La Rioja, Navarra or the Basque Country, we usually find them under the name of “pincho” or “pintxo”, another name for “tapa”.
-Also in some cities it is customary to offer what is called an “aperitif” as a courtesy of the house, to whet the appetite and accompany the drink, which may be called “tapa de cortesía” (complimentary tapa).
+Thus, in the northern regions such as La Rioja, Navarra or the Basque Country, we usually find them under the denomination of “pincho” or “pintxo”, another name for the tapa.
+Also in some cities it is customary to offer what is called an “aperitif” as a courtesy of the house, to whet the appetite and accompany the drink, which can be called “tapa de cortesía”.

 In our country, going out for tapas or going out for tapas is a deeply rooted custom that translates into going out with family and friends to have these small bites accompanied by a drink, as an aperitif before lunch or dinner.
 A tradition that can take various forms and that has evolved along with Spanish society.

-One of the most classic forms of tapas among Spaniards is the standing tapas, tasting the different specialties of different bars and taverns.
-Instead of sitting down to eat in a single establishment, Spaniards sometimes prefer to taste different specialties on their feet and go on a tour of several bars and taverns in their neighborhood or city.
-However, the enormous success of the tapa format has led to a leap from the simple bar to the table in restaurant businesses that offer a wide range of tapas menu that can be tasted at the bar, at high tables, or seated at tables.
+One of the most classic forms of tapas among Spaniards is to eat tapas standing up, tasting the different specialties of different bars and taverns.
+Instead of sitting down to eat in a single establishment, Spaniards sometimes prefer to taste different specialties standing up and going on a tour of several bars and taverns in their neighborhood or city.
+However, the enormous success of the tapas format has led to a leap from the bar to the table in restaurants that offer a wide range of tapas that can be enjoyed at the bar, at high tables, or seated at tables.
 We no longer speak of the tapa as a small bite before a main meal, but as part of a complete menu or meal and consumed seated at the table.

-The culture of the tapa is so deeply rooted in Spain that it has gone beyond cultural and social aspects, becoming part of the tourist promotion of many of our cities and regions and expressing their gastronomic variety and richness.
+The tapas culture is so deeply rooted in Spain that it has gone beyond cultural and social aspects, becoming part of the tourist promotion of many of our cities and regions and expressing their gastronomic variety and richness.
 There are a multitude of tapas fairs coinciding with many of the popular Spanish festivals, where local products and elaborations are promoted through the tapas format.
 In the fairs or tapas routes, there is usually an established route, each bar or restaurant has a typical tapa, and there may also be a tapas contest in which visitors choose the best tapas in one or more categories.
-Many of these annual celebrations coincide with the arrival of good weather, as is the case of the Tuna Gastronomic Week in Barbate (Cádiz, Andalusia), the Carballiño Octopus Festival (Orense, Galicia), the Ribeiro Wine Fair (Ribadavia, Galicia) or La Tomatina of Buñol (Valencia, Comunidad Valenciana) to give some examples.
-There are also tapas contests in which prizes are awarded to the best creative tapas , generally based on one or more typical ingredients of the area.
+Many of these annual celebrations coincide with the arrival of good weather, as is the case of the Tuna Gastronomic Week in Barbate (Cádiz, Andalusia), the Octopus Festival in Carballiño (Orense, Galicia), the Ribeiro Wine Fair (Ribadavia, Galicia) or La Tomatina de Buñol (Valencia, Valencian Community) to give some examples.
+There are also tapas contests in which the best creative tapas are awarded, generally based on one or several typical ingredients of the area.
 There are both at national level, such as the National Contest “Tapas Alimentos de España“; or held at regional level or in specific cities.
 This is the case of the famous National Contest of Pinchos and Tapas or the World Tapas Championship, both held in the city of Valladolid (Castilla y León).
 Further north and in a region with a long tradition in pinchos is the Concurso de Pinchos de La Rioja with almost 20 years in its edition.

-We cannot forget the tapas tours, so popular with tourists and designed to take a tour of the restaurants and bars in certain neighborhoods or areas of cities.
-They not only enjoy the gastronomy, but also and at the same time, the main tourist attractions.
+We cannot forget the tapas tours, so popular with tourists and designed to make a tour of the restaurants in certain neighborhoods or areas of cities.
+In them, not only the gastronomy is enjoyed, but also and at the same time, the main tourist attractions.
 Cities such as Madrid, Barcelona, Seville, Granada or Malaga have a wide range of tapas tours, where a local guide usually designs a route that allows tourists, especially foreigners, to get into the most typical of the city.

 Types of tapas, options for all businesses and tastes

-There are many categories of tapas for all types of customers and their preferences.
-But they are not only adaptable to the customer, but also to the philosophy and style of any hospitality establishment, regardless of the type of business.
-Let’s look at some of these main categories:
+There are a large number of categories of tapas for all types of customers and their preferences.
+But they are not only adaptable to the customer, but also to the philosophy and style of any hospitality establishment whatever the type of business.
+Let’s take a look at some of these main categories:

 According to its format.
-Tapas can be found in every conceivable shape.
-Large and small, simple and sophisticated.
-From a simple plate of olives, a bit of ham or a bit of cheese with bread, to small sandwiches, known in southern Spain as montaditos.
-Skewers and tapas of some typical preparation of the city or region in which we are, served in small clay pots.
-Even more complex tapas with a more modern presentation.
+We can find caps in every conceivable shape.
+Big and small, simple and sophisticated.
+From a simple plate of olives, a bit of ham or a bit of cheese with bread, to small sandwiches, known in the south of Spain as montaditos.
+Going through brochettes and tapas of some typical elaboration of the city or region in which we are, served in small clay pots.
+To more complex tapas with a more modern presentation.

 Depending on the temperature at which they are served.
 We can find both hot and cold tapas.
-Cold tapas usually stand out for their immediacy of service and range from snacks that do not require any elaboration and are served directly, such as pickles or cold meats: olives, Manchego cheese, Iberian ham, pickled mussels, gilda, etc. On the other hand, there are the tapas that do require a minimum previous elaboration.
-After preparation, we can keep these tapas in the refrigerated display cases and offer them to the customer when the kitchen is not yet open.
-A clear example is anchovies in vinegar, salad salad, potato dressings, etc.
+Cold tapas usually stand out for their immediacy of service and range from snacks that do not require any preparation and are served directly, such as pickles or cold meats: olives, Manchego cheese, Iberian ham, pickled mussels, gilda, etc. On the other hand, there are the tapas that do require a minimum previous preparation.
+After preparation, these tapas can be kept in refrigerated display cabinets and offered to the customer when the kitchen is not yet open.
+A clear example of this are anchovies in vinegar, salad, potato dressings, etc.

 All these advantages facilitate better time management in combination with hot tapas, which are served freshly cooked or heated instantly.
-The examples of hot tapas are innumerable, from the classic legume stews such as fabada, or from the casquería (a type of meat dish) such as callos con garbanzos (tripe with chickpeas).
-Also fried foods such as ham croquettes, papas bravas; or fish and seafood such as fried anchovies or prawns with garlic, etc. There is also a place in this type of tapas for innovative tapas, those in which modernity and tradition are mixed, such as mini calamari burgers with aioli or rice with a special touch fusing several cultures such as Manchego cheese risotto, etc.
+The examples of hot tapas are innumerable, from the classic legume stews such as fabada (beans), or of offal such as tripe with chickpeas.
+Also fried foods such as ham croquettes, papas bravas; or fish and seafood such as fried anchovies or prawns with garlic, etc. There is also a place in this type of tapas for innovative tapas, those in which modernity and tradition are mixed, such as mini squid burgers with aioli or rice with a special touch fusing several cultures such as Manchego cheese risotto, etc.

-The famous “tapa de tortilla de patatas” deserves a special mention, one of Spain’s star tapas that can be served cold, warm or even freshly made while still steaming.
-In each region or city we can find different versions of the potato omelette, sometimes with onion or without it, with the egg more curdled or almost liquid as the famous Galician Betanzos omelette..
+The famous potato omelette tapa deserves a special mention, one of Spain’s star tapas that can be served cold, warm or even freshly made while still steaming.
+In each region or city we can find different versions of the potato omelette, sometimes with onion or without it, with the egg more curdled or almost liquid as the famous Galician Betanzos omelette. .
 Potato omelette with onion or without onion?
-It is one of the classic gastronomic questions that divides Spaniards and generates an amusing controversy.
-In addition, the Spanish potato omelette can include other ingredients in its filling, such as ham, chorizo or cheese, to name just a few examples.
+This is one of the classic gastronomic questions that divides Spaniards and generates an amusing controversy.
+In addition, the Spanish tortilla de patatas can include other ingredients in its filling, such as ham, chorizo or cheese, to give just a few examples.

 How to design a perfect tapas menu